The Nexus Sonatype source type component supports granular access and filtering for artifacts stored in Nexus repositories.

 Note: Other repository types might work, but their functionality has not been tested.

-The following table describes the properties fro the Nexus Sonatype source configuration type.
+The following table describes the properties specific to the Nexus Sonatype source configuration type.

 |Server URL||(Required) Base URL and port for the Nexus server, for example, http://localhost:8081.|